Kuba Belt

 Imitation Objects

 The pendants on a yet belt are often decorative imitations of other objects, like seashells, ram’s heads, or musical instruments.
-(Such ornaments are known as skeuomorphs.)
-Choose an object and make a three-dimensional replica of it using one or two different materials for decorative effect (consider using beads, buttons, beans, popcorn kernels, or bottle caps).
+Such ornaments are known as skeuomorphs.
+Choose a favorite object of yours.
+Then make a 3D replica of it using one or two different materials for decorative effect (consider using beads, Model Magic, buttons, beans, popcorn kernels, or bottle caps).